-45. STARTS ORDERS AND INTERVALS
+45. START ORDER AND INTERVALS

-45.2 NUMBERS AND START ORDER LEG 1
+45.3 NUMBERS AND START ORDER OF LEG 1

-The car numbers and the first starting order of the rally shall be determined by the organizers and FIA/Codasur, taking into account the competitors' priorities, their position in the Championship and the technical features of their cars.
+The car numbers shall be determined by the organisers and the FIA/Codasur, taking into account the competitors' priority, their position in the Championship and the technical features of their cars.